Start a Bookkeeping Business

-The other well known cloud-accounting software package is Intuit’s QuickBooks Online.
-This company is massive globally and their software is popular in Australia too.
-This makes it an excellent alternative to Xero.
-It should be noted, it is also cheaper than Xero if cost is a major consideration.
+The other well known cloud accounting software is Intuit’s QuickBooks Online.
+This company is massive globally and their software is popular in Australia too so it is a good cheaper alternative to Xero.

-More business people are becoming aware of receipt scanning software; automated data capture and coding software, like Receipt Bank.
-There’s also tools like bank feeds that help people reduce their bookkeeping costs and increase their accuracy.
-It’s vital as a bookkeeper to be abreast of these apps.
+You’re clients are becoming aware of receipt scanning, automated data capture and coding software like Receipt Bank as well as bank feeds that help them reduce their bookkeeping costs and increase their accuracy so it’s important to have a good knowledge of these apps.

-Efficient bookkeepers also automate the running of their businesses with practice management software.
-This kind of software makes it so much faster and easier to provide written quotes to clients; enable clients to accept the quote electronically; and subsequently set up automatic payments.
-These steps alone will make running your business streamlined and less stressful — particularly when it comes to the stress and time spent chasing up payment for your services.
+It’s also a good ideal to automate the running of your own business with Practice Management software.
+This software will make it faster and easier to provide written quotes to clients, enable them to accept the quote electronically and then setup automatic payments.
+These steps alone will make running your business streamlined and less stressful – particularly chasing up payment for your services.

-Most businesses will search for a bookkeeper online so a website is a must.
-Even if you intend to go to networking events and build a referral network, the people you meet will expect to learn more about you via your website.
+Most businesses will search for a bookkeeper online but even if you intend to go to networking events and build a referral network the people you meet will expect to learn more about you online so a website is important.